 Restaurant-Style Chicken Teriyaki

-This chicken teriyaki Instant Pot recipe is a version of my popular Japanese-style slow cooker teriyaki chicken but made in a fraction of the time.
-There are days when I love cozy comforting slow cooker meals, but then there are days when I want something quick and easy.
-So, the Instant Pot takes center stage.
-And once you learn how to use the Instant Pot, it’ll become your favorite go-to kitchen gadget.
+This recipe is a version of my popular Japanese-style slow cooker teriyaki chicken but made in a fraction of the time.
+There are days when I love slow cooker meals, but then there are days when I want something quick and easy.
+Once you learn how to use the Instant Pot, it’ll become your favorite go-to kitchen gadget.

 This teriyaki chicken in Instant Pot is pretty much the reason I own one!
-Pressure cooking meat as quickly as it does, whether bone-in or out, fresh or frozen, it always turns out great.
-It uses honey as a sweetener and no refined sugars.
+Pressure cooking meat as quickly as it does, whether bone-in or out, fresh or frozen, always turns out great.
+This healthy comfort food dish is ready in about 30 minutes, use honey as a sweetener and contains no refined sugars!

-All it takes is cooking chicken breasts in a homemade teriyaki sauce for a quick and tasty meal.
+Chicken teriyaki Instant Pot is simple to make by cooking chicken breasts in a homemade teriyaki sauce for a quick and tasty meal.

 Find the full printable recipe with specific measurements below.